 2. The Fair Credit Reporting Act

 The Fair Credit Reporting Act (FCRA) was established to ensure that information contained in a credit report is accurate and that it is kept confidential.
-This is the law that entitles you to a free copy of your credit report annually, thanks to an additional provision established in 2003 called The Fair and Accurate Credit Transactions Act.
+This is the law that entitles you to free copies of your credit reports weekly, thanks to an additional provision established in 2003 called The Fair and Accurate Credit Transactions Act.

 Additionally, the FCRA gives consumers the right to dispute inaccurate or erroneous information within their credit report.
 Credit disputes that are proven to be accurate require the credit reporting agency or agencies involved to correct or delete inaccurate information.
 Disputes can be filed yourself, or you can use the help of an experienced credit repair company, like the picks below.